VikasBagur/Bellabeat-Insights/README.md

 *The Visualizations are created in Tableau.
 Link: https://public.tableau.com/views/BellabeatInsights/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

-*SQL codes are written MySQL Server
+*SQL codes are written SQL Server

 *RStudio has been used for the codes in R